Frequently Asked Questions

 complete 62 semester credit hours of prerequisites which can be found here

-Bachelor's degree can help an applicant become a more competitive candidate.
+Bachelor's degree may help an applicant become a more competitive candidate.

 3. Is there a specific major the School of Pharmacy wants to see applicants